synfonaut/SNAP/README.md

 ### Nonce

-Nonce is an integer that gets flipped to generate the 21e8 hash
+Nonce is an integer that gets flipped to generate the 21e8 hash with appropriate proof-of-work.

 ```json
 MAP SCHEMA <SNAP> | MAP